-Naomi Novik was born in New York in 1973—a first-generation American—and raised on Polish fairy tales, Baba Yaga, and Tolkien.
+Naomi Novik is the daughter of immigrants, raised on Polish fairy tales, Baba Yaga, and Tolkien.
 She is the acclaimed author of the Temeraire series.
-The first installment and her first novel, His Majesty’s Dragon, was published in 2006 and has been translated into twenty-three languages.
+The first installment and her first novel, His Majesty’s Dragon, was published in 2006 and won the Locus Award for First Novel.
+It has been translated into twenty-three languages.
 The nine-book series culminated with League of Dragons, published in 2016.

 Spinning Silver (2018)

 Support local & independent booksellers!
 Click above to buy from Books & Books @ The Studios of Key West.
 Use “KWLS19” at checkout for a 20% discount.
 Free shipping, or pickup at local bookstore.

 Pan Macmillan to publish new Novik novel, March 14, 2018

 Excerpt from Novik’s next novel, Spinning Silver, The Verge, December 21, 2017

 “A Writer-Engineer’s Historical Fiction Hack: Add Dragons,” NPR, February 27, 2016

 Video: Novik: Talks at Google